ixycreativity/React-Quiz-App/README.md

-A simple React.js Quiz App, where you can select question category, difficulty, type and amount; answer the question, get the final score and return to settings toi configure a new round and play again.
+A simple React.js Quiz App, where you can select question category, difficulty, type and amount to get the data from the Open Trivia Database API; answer the question, get the final score and return to settings to configure a new round and play again.

 It uses Axios, Redux, Material UI and html entities.